-Please use this space to explain significant improvements in your profile since your last application to the ISB PGP.
-(200 words max)
+Essay topic – Please use this space to explain significant improvements in your profile since your last application to the ISB PGP.

 Talk about the new projects, new learnings from these projects, things that you got to do for the first time, interactions you have had that had an impact on you and your career plans.
 Do not forget to include the experiences that helped you refine your core and soft skills further.

 If you presented a goal or a career plan last year that you failed to justify in the interview; or if, after more thorough research, you have decided to opt for an alternative plan that you can validate, do not hesitate to make a statement.
 Feel free to present the specifics of the research you engaged in to arrive at a more rational career plan.
-For all logical purposes, this is a better approach than presenting the same career plans again, when you aren’t too confident about being able to substantiate them in the interview.
+For all logical purposes, this is a better approach than presenting the same career plans again, when you are not too confident about being able to substantiate them in the interview.